SAT Reading & Writing Section

 That means if you want to score truly elite scores, you would have to earn a 1520+ to be in the top 1% of the nation for test-takers.
 However, for students aiming for top 10 colleges or Ivy League, you really want to aim for a 1550-1600, which means you have to earn a score that less than 1% of test-takers are reaching!
 Not an easy thing to do.

-What can we learn from these numbers?
-Well it tells us at first, more students tend to score higher on the Reading/Writing Section.
+At first, more students tend to score higher on the Reading/Writing Section.
 For example, if you score a 500 on the RW section, you will only have scored as higher or higher than 41% of test-takers, but that same score for the Math section, will place you in a slightly higher percentile (the 43rd).
 However, this trend changes, as scores get higher.

 For instance, to score a 750 on the Reading & Writing you would be (roughly) in the top 2% of the nation for test-takers, while that same score on the Math Section would only place you (roughly) in the top 5%.